Trump effect hammers Renzi's referendum hopes, Italian pollsters say

-ROME Italian Prime Minister Matteo Renzi's hopes of winning his referendum on constitutional reform are dwindling fast as previously undecided voters are choosing to oppose his plan, according to pollsters.
+ROME (Reuters) - Italian Prime Minister Matteo Renzi's hopes of winning his referendum on constitutional reform are dwindling fast as previously undecided voters are choosing to oppose his plan, according to pollsters.

 Renzi has promised to resign if he loses the Dec.
 4 ballot over his proposal to reduce the role of the Senate and transfer powers to central government from the regions, increasing political uncertainty in the euro zone's third largest economy.